tensorflow/datasets/docs/api_docs/python/tfds/testing/SubTestCase.md

 )
 ```

-Add a function, with arguments, to be called when the test iscompleted.
+Add a function, with arguments, to be called when the test is completed.
 Functions added are called on a LIFO basis and are called after tearDown on test
 failure or success.